3F/hMSBuild/Readme.md

  -GetNuTool {args} - Access to GetNuTool core. https://github.com/3F/GetNuTool -only-path        - Only display fullpath to found MSBuild.
  -force            - Aggressive behavior for -vsw-priority, -notamd64, etc.
+ -vsw-as "args..." - Reassign default commands to vswhere if used.
  -debug            - To show additional information from hMSBuild.
  -version          - Display version of hMSBuild.
  -help             - Display this help.
 Aliases: -help -h